 mkdir certs

-Generate certificates for external access using the following commands:
+Generate certificates for external access:

 openssl genrsa -out ca.key 4096